ATOMIC3 and Ottomata in collaboration with Jean-Sébastien Côté

 On display November 8–17

-Light Orchestra is an interactive light and sound installation that lets Canal Convergence visitors become conductors, moving their arms to direct a luminous symphony for the eyes and ears.
-From a podium, they will direct an orchestra of 11 motorized projectors, creating beams of light that sweep across the sky, responding to the maestro’s movements and producing unique musical sequences.
+Light Orchestra is an interactive light and sound installation that lets Canal Convergence visitors become conductors, moving their arms to direct a luminous symphony.
+From a podium, they will direct an orchestra of motorized projectors, creating beams of light that sweep across the sky, responding to the maestro’s movements and producing unique musical sequences.
 This luminous and musical ballet adapts and evolves, according to the passion and energy of the budding conductor.
 With increased movement, the music becomes more energetic and beams of light perform a lively dance above the canal.

 - Artistic direction by ATOMIC3—Félix Dagenais and Louis-Xavier Gagnon-Lebrun